Thanksgiving holiday closings

 • City offices in Galveston, Friendswood, Hitchcock, La Marque, Texas City, Bayou Vista and Tiki Island will be closed Thursday and Friday.

-• There will be no trash pickup or recycling in Friendswood on Thursday.
-Thursday trash will be picked up Monday, and recycling will start back up Dec.
+• There will be no trash pickup or recycling in Friendswood Thursday.
+Thursday trash will be picked up Monday and recycling will start back up Dec.
 3.

 • Information wasn’t provided from the city of Dickinson.